GSS-Cogs/work-env/README.md

 If you open a `jupyter lab` or `jupyter notebook` or `code` or `pycharm` (via the terminal) while you've got `(my-work-environment)` turned on, all the right things will be installed.

-_Note: for VsCode I mean things will be installed in the integrated terminal, you'll still need to do command+shift+p and "select interpreter" to point it at the right virtual env (it'll be the one with "my-work-ennvironment" in the path).
+_Note: for VsCode I mean things will be installed in the integrated terminal, you'll still need to do command+shift+p and "select interpreter" to point it at the right virtual env (it'll be the one with "my-work-environment" in the path).
 I'd imagine something similar for pycharm users._

 ## How do I know if I need to update my dependencies?